deepset-ai/haystack-home/content/blog/optimize-rag-with-nvidia-nemo/index.md

 </div>

 *Table 1 - Evaluation scores of retrieval and reranking over the small subset of the [HotpotQA dataset](https://huggingface.co/datasets/hotpotqa/hotpot_qa).
-For evaluation, following NVIDIA NeMo Retriever microservices were used: `nvidia/llama-3.2-nv-embedqa-1b-v2`, for retrieval and `nvidia/llama-3.2-nv-rerankqa-1b-v2`, for ranking.*
+For evaluation, the following NVIDIA NeMo Retriever microservices were used: [`nvidia/llama-3.2-nv-embedqa-1b-v2`](https://docs.api.nvidia.com/nim/reference/nvidia-llama-3_2-nv-embedqa-1b-v2), for retrieval and [`nvidia/llama-3.2-nv-rerankqa-1b-v2`](https://docs.api.nvidia.com/nim/reference/nvidia-llama-3_2-nv-rerankqa-1b-v2), for reranking.*

 The table reveals the impact of adding a reranker to enhance retrieval output:

 - **Recall Improvements**: The reranker improves Recall@5 for both single-hit and multi-hit, with multi-hit recall seeing the highest boost (+6.80%).
 This improvement is crucial when multiple relevant documents are needed for comprehensive context, as the reranker successfully surfaces more relevant documents within the top results.
 - **Reranking Quality**: Metrics like MRR@5 and NDCG@5 indicate a significant improvement in reranking performance.
-The rise in MRR (+5.59%) suggests that relevant documents appear earlier, while the NDCG increase (+5.99%) indicates better overall ranking quality, making it easier to retrieve relevant information from the top of the results.
+The rise in MRR (+5.59%) suggests that relevant documents appear earlier, while the NDCG increase (+5.90%) indicates better overall ranking quality, making it easier to retrieve relevant information from the top of the results.

 In summary, this analysis shows that the reranking model significantly enhances both retrieval and ranking metrics, underscoring its value in surfacing relevant content effectively within the RAG pipeline.